Written by 10:17 pm Biology, Immunology • 22 Comments

 Genetics

 Your genes serve as the blueprint for training your immune system soldiers, but if the blueprint is faulty, they receive the wrong training and screening.
-Instead of learning to protect your body, they graduate with the idea that even friendly cells are enemies.
-With this flawed training, the security is breached, and these misguided soldiers can turn against your own body, attacking the very cells they were meant to defend.
+Instead of learning to protect their body, they graduate with the idea that even friendly cells are enemies.
+With this flawed training, the misguided soldiers can turn against your body and attack the cells they were meant to defend.

 Mistaken Identity (Molecular Mimicry)

 An intruder may come disguised as an ally that might confuse your soldiers and they end up using their weapons against self-cells.
-Sometimes, your immune system encounters a foreign pathogen (any virus or bacteria) whose proteins resemble to those found on your own cells.
-So, when antibodies (weapons) are made against the foreign proteins, these antibodies can bind to the self-proteins and can destroy healthy body cells.
+Occasionally, your immune system encounters a foreign pathogen (any virus or bacteria) whose proteins resemble to those found on your cells.
+When the body generates antibodies (weapons) against foreign proteins, these antibodies can bind to self-proteins and destroy healthy body cells.
 This process is termed as Molecular mimicry through which pathogens and chemical agents can induce autoimmunity.

 Toxins and Chemicals